PayEx/PayEx.EPi.Commerce.Payment/readme.md

 ## Prerequisites ##

 TODO: Agreement with PayEx?

-TODO: Commerce version?
-TODO: EPiServer version?
+- EPiServer.CMS version 7.6.3 or higher
+- EPiServer.Commerce version 7.6.1 or higher

-.NET Framework 4.5 or higher
+- .NET Framework 4.5 or higher

 ## Installing the PayEx payment provider ##

 1. Download the EPiServer.Business.Commerce.Payment.PayEx package from the [EPiServer NuGet feed](https://nuget.episerver.com/en/Feed/).
 The package must be added to both your Web project and your Commerce Manager.

+2. TODO: Fill in PayEx account details in module settings
+3. TODO:Create PayExPayment meta klasse

 ## Extending the payment provider ##